 Attracting talent is central to our aim of becoming a national model of educational excellence.
 The quality of one of our most important assets, our faculty and staff, has a direct impact on the learning and development of our students and advances our mission of changing lives and enriching our community.

 Everyone involved in the hiring process plays an active role in the search for talent.
-Being agile, innovative and ready are key factors to a successful hire and has a direct impact on student sucess and the future of the College.
-Recruiting the best talent relies on the committment of those involved.
+Being agile, innovative, and ready are key factors in a successful hire.
+Recruiting, hiring, and onboarding the best talent for our students relies on the engagement and commitment of those involved.

-Apply for an open position
+Apply for an open position.

 Thank you for your interest in a career at Montgomery College.

-Get your search started
+Start your search now.

 Support a search

 Your responsibilities are outlined in the search committee protocol training.
 If you haven't taken the online training within the last two years, please log in to MC Learns through Workday and review the Search Committee Protocol Training.new window

 Support the College's Commitment to Equity, Inclusion, and Diversity.